IvnGlvn/AdidasSales2020-2021/Adidas_Sales_Report/Adidas_SQL_Analysis.md

 ![This is a table from the result of the above query](Results Img/Units_Sold_by_Method (4.0).jpg)

 - Here I wanted to Understand a little bit more of what Sales Methods were most popular yearly.
 We can see that the Outlet Sales for 2020 represent 47.29% of all sales in that year compared to 31.29% in 2021.
-While Online Sales represent 18.83% of all sales in 2020, in 2021 this number went to 42.25%.
+While Online Sales represented 18.83% of all sales in 2020, in 2021 this number went to 42.25%.
 In-Store Sales represent 33.86% of all sales in 2020, in 2021 26.45%.